Selfish (Future song)

-"Selfish" is a song by American rapper Future for his sixth studio album, Hndrxx (2017), featuring Barbadian singer Rihanna, the song was released as the lead single from Hndrxx on February 28, 2017.
+"Selfish" is a song by American Musician Future for his sixth studio album, Hndrxx (2017), featuring Barbadian singer Rihanna, the song was released as the lead single from Hndrxx on February 28, 2017.
 The track was produced by Detail, Major Seven and Mantra.

 Composition

 "Selfish" draws influences from the R&B and pop music genres.
 Future's voice is set with Auto-Tune.